FOSSEE/st-scripts/parsing_data.rst

     number = int(flt)
     number

-Using =int= it is also possible to convert float into integers.
+Using =int= it is possible to convert float into integers.

 Now that we have all the machinery required to parse the file, let us solve the problem.
 We first read the file line by line and parse each record.
 We see if